Shale oil: Extraction process

 A critical measure of the viability of extraction of shale oil lies in the ratio of the energy produced by the oil shale to the energy used in its mining and processing, a ratio known as "Energy Returned on Energy Invested" (EROEI).
 An EROEI of 2 (or 2:1 ratio) would mean that to produce 2 barrels of actual oil the equivalent in energy of 1 barrel of oil has to be burnt/consumed.
-A 1984 study estimated the EROEI of the various known oil-shale deposits as varying between 0.7–13.3.
+A 1984 study estimated the EROEI of the various known oil-shale deposits as varying between 0.7 and 13.3.
 More recent studies estimates the EROEI of oil shales to be 1–2:1 or 2–16:1 – depending on whether self-energy is counted as a cost or internal energy is excluded and only purchased energy is counted as input.
 Royal Dutch Shell reported an EROEI of three to four in 2006 on its in situ development in the "Mahogany Research Project."

 The amount of oil that can be recovered during retorting varies with the oil shale and the technology used.
 About one sixth of the oil shales in the Green River Formation have a relatively high yield of 25 to 100 USgal of shale oil per ton of oil shale; about one third yield from 10 to 25 USgal per ton.
 (Ten US gal/ton is approximately 3.4 tons of oil per 100 tons of shale.)
 About half of the oil shales in the Green River Formation yield less than 10 US gal/ton.

 The major global shale oil producers have published their yields for their commercial operations.
 Fushun Mining Group reports producing 300,000 tons per year of shale oil from 6.6 million tons of shale, a yield of 4.5% by weight.
 VKG Oil claims to produce 250,000 tons of oil per year from 2 million tons of shale, a yield of 13%.
 Petrobras produces in their Petrosix plant 550 tons of oil per day from 6,200 tons of shale, a yield of 9%.